MichaelEdoigiawerie/Ping-Pong/README.md

 ## Installation Guide
 - Prerequisite: Install the [GBA Emulator](https://mgba.io/downloads.html) on your PC.
 - For further information on the GBA Emulator (e.g. control mapping), [click here](https://github.com/mgba-emu/mgba/blob/master/README.md).
-- Download the `PONG.gba` file from the repo.
+- Download the `Pong.gba` file from the repo.
 ## General Controls
 - START Button - Start/Pause the Game
 - SELECT Button - Return to the Start Screen